– The AP Exams are administered in the first 2 full weeks in May.

 10. Aim for a 3 or Higher

-The scores on the AP exams range from 1-5, 1 being “no recommendation”, or no college credit, and 5 being “extremely well qualified”.
+The AP scores range from 1-5, 1 being “no recommendation”, or no college credit, and 5 being “extremely well qualified”.
 Many colleges around the country award those who score a 3 or higher with college credit.

 AP Exams FAQ